Sergio Osmeña: Quezon-Osmeña impasse

 By 1943, the Philippine government-in-exile was faced with a serious crisis.
 According to the amendments to the 1935 Constitution, Quezon's term as president was to expire on December 30, 1943, and Vice-President Sergio Osmeña would automatically succeed him to serve out the remainder of term until 1945.
-This eventuality was brought to the attention of Quezon by Osmeña himself, who wrote the former to this effect.
+This eventuality was brought to Quezon's attention by Osmeña himself, who wrote the former to this effect.
 Aside from replying to this letter informing Osmeña that it would not be wise and prudent to effect any such change under the circumstances, Quezon issued a press release along the same line.
 Osmeña then requested the opinion of U.S. attorney general Homer Cummings, who upheld Osmeña's view as more in keeping the law.
 Quezon, however, remained adamant.
 He accordingly sought U.S. president Franklin D. Roosevelt's decision.
 The latter chose to remain aloof from the controversy, suggesting instead that the Philippine officials themselves solve the impasse.
 A cabinet meeting was then convened by Quezon.
 Aside from Quezon and Osmeña, others present in this momentous meeting were Resident Commissioner Joaquin Elizalde, Brig.
 Gen. Carlos P. Romulo, and Cabinet Secretaries Andres Soriano and Jaime Hernandez.
-Following a spirited discussion, the Cabinet adopted Elizalde's opinion favoring the decision and announced his plan to retire in California.
+Following a spirited discussion, the Cabinet adopted Elizalde's opinion favoring the decision and Quezon announced his plan to retire in California.

 After the meeting, however, Osmeña approached Quezon and broached his plan to ask the U.S. Congress to suspend the constitutional provisions for presidential succession until after the Philippines should have been liberated.
 This legal way out was agreeable to Quezon and the members of his Cabinet.
 Proper steps were taken to carry out the proposal.
 Sponsored by Senator Tydings and Congressman Bell, the pertinent Joint Resolution No. 95 was unanimously approved by the Senate on a voice vote and passed the House of Representatives by a vote of 181 to 107 on November 12, 1943.

-Presidency
+Presidency (1944–1946)

 Osmeña became president of the Commonwealth on Quezon's death in 1944.
-He was sworn in by Associate Justice Robert Jackson in Washington, D.C.
-He returned to the Philippines the same year with General Douglas MacArthur and the liberation forces.
-After the war, Osmeña restored the Commonwealth government and the various executive departments.
-He continued the fight for Philippine independence.
-For the presidential election of 1946, Osmeña refused to campaign, saying that the Filipino people knew of his record of 40 years of honest and faithful service.
-He lost to Manuel Roxas, who won 54% of the vote and became president of the independent Republic of the Philippines.
+He was sworn in by Associate Justice Robert H. Jackson in Washington, D.C. on August 1.
+Osmeña delivered his inaugural speech on August 10.